stevezhuravel/danceMovement/README.md

-# danceMovement
+# danceMovements

-!!
+# !!
 Update log file on any new commits !!

 Project - Dance Movements